Greek conservative leader quits after botched party election

-Vangelis Meimarakis, 61, was favorite to win the New Democracy leadership contest that should have taken place on Sunday.
+Vangelis Meimarakis, 61, was favourite to win the New Democracy leadership contest that should have taken place on Sunday.

 But it was called off due to a technical glitch, adding to an already strong sense of frustration within the party following its drubbing in September’s parliamentary polls at the hands of Prime Minister Alexis Tsipras’ leftist Syriza party.